Chendada-8474/DetectiveKite/README.md

 ### Detection

 #### detect.py
-`detect.py` runs source of images, video, or a folder. use `--source` or `-so` to set path of target media.
+`detect.py` runs source of a folder. use `--source` or `-so` to set path of target folder.
 The results will be saved to `runs/data/`.

 ```
-python detect.py -so img.jpg   # image
+python detect.py -so path\      # directory
-                      vid.mp4   # video
-                      path\     # directory
 ```

 #### Argument Parameter